Default Value: 14

 Purging Procedures and Parameters

-The WFM ETL database script includes the following database-stored procedures used to enable purging of the ETL database:
+The WFM ETL database script includes database-stored procedures used to enable purging of the ETL database.
+This topic also includes Frequently asked questions about purging ETL database.

 |WFM_PURGE_PROC||The main procedure, used to call all the procedures below, passing a date that is calculated by subtracting a specified number of days from the current date.